URGENT: Medical Device Correction UPDATE

 • DO NOT use Pods from the affected lots.

-• Utilizing our live agent chat by clicking the Podder Support button in the lower right of this page.
+• Connect with a live agent via chat by clicking the Podder Support button in the lower right of this page or visit https://www.omnipod.com/current-podders

 Always check the expiration date before using a Pod.
 Do not use any Pod that is past its expiration date, as expired Pods may not function as intended.